angelitaooo/yuxi-project/Architecture.md

 ## Project Management
 1. I used Github projects to keep track of my work.
 [Boards](https://github.com/angelitaooo/yuxi-project/projects)
 2. I created a pull request for each "chunk" of work.
-I was easier for me to keep track of the progress using pull requests.
+It was easier for me to keep track of the progress using pull requests.
 [Pull Requests](https://github.com/angelitaooo/yuxi-project/pulls?utf8=%E2%9C%93&q=)